Rottweiler dog breed information and advice

 Training

 Rottweilers have a quiet temperament and are very intelligent, making them an easy dog to house train.
 They’re quick to learn and eager to please, making them a pleasure to train.
 Even puppy toilet training is a breeze.
+However, early socialising and training are extremely important for Rottweilers as it can teach them to be calm.

 Temperament and behaviour

 Rottweilers are a devoted, loyal breed that forms strong attachments to their owner.
 They are protective of their family which can cause signs of aggression.
-They have a bit of a temper and aren’t keen on other dogs.
+They can sometimes have a bit of a temper and aren’t always keen on other dogs.
 But with training and socialisation, you can teach your dog that other dogs are friends and not a threat.

+That being said, Rottweilers make good family pets.
 You may be surprised to find out that they can be quite playful when they want to be.
 Fetch is their favourite game, but they also love tug of war.

 Common health problems